HIT-RUN: Driver Flees After Injuring Two Passaic County Sheriff's Officers

 One of the officers was struck on the leg and the other hit in the arm by the driver's side mirror, they said.

-The driver slowed down to try and adjust the mirror, which was hanging off, responders said.

-The mirror was found further down the street as the driver sped off toward Clifton, they said.
+The driver apparently slowed down to try and adjust the mirror, which was hanging off.
+The mirror was found further down the street as the driver sped off toward Clifton, authorities said.

 Investigators were seeking witnesses and surveillance video footage from the area.